yandex-cloud/docs/en/compute/qa/disks.md

 #### Do I need to stop a VM to create disk snapshots?
 Do I have to wait until disk snapshots are created before I start a VM? {#create-snapshot}

 You don't have to stop the VM.
 However, keep in mind that a snapshot contains only the data written to disk when creating the snapshot.
 You need to take care of the data integrity yourself.
-For information about how to create disk snapshots, see the section [#T](../operations/disk-control/create-snapshot.md).
+For information about how to create disk snapshots, see [#T](../operations/disk-control/create-snapshot.md).

 A snapshot is created asynchronously.
 You can resume writing data to disk immediately after running the create snapshot command, without waiting for the snapshot creation to be completed.